bxparks/AceTime/USER_GUIDE.md

 An `OffsetDateTime` is an object that can represent a `LocalDateTime` which is offset from the UTC time zone by a fixed amount.
-Internally the `OffsetDateTime` is a aggregation of `LocalDateTime` and `TimeOffset`.
+Internally the `OffsetDateTime` is an aggregation of `LocalDateTime` and `TimeOffset`.
 Use this class for creating and writing timestamps for events which are destined for logging for example.
 This class does not know about Daylight Saving Time transitions.